 The chef will use Tava to fry Zanzibar Pizza with ghee to bring perfect crunchiness for pizza.
 You should eat it with spicy mango chili sauce.
 In particular, many people think it is more similar to Murtabak (stuffed grilled pancakes) than pizza.

-You have to pay more money to enjoy Zanzibar Pizza with a lot of seafood added.
-If you want to eat sweet pizza, you can choose the version containing Nutella or fruit filling.
+You can enjoy a more expensive version of Zanzibar Pizza with a lot of seafood added.
+If you want to eat sweet pizza, you can choose the variant containing Nutella or fruit filling.

 Listen to some reviews while eating Zanzibar Pizza in Tanzania.

 Tanzanians often eat Mandazi as a snack.
-It is a great option to fill your stomach at breakfast.
-It is an invention of people in the Swahili coastal area.
-It usually appears in meals of households across Tanzania.
+An invention of the Swahili people in the coastal area, it is a great option to fill your stomach at breakfast.
+This light food usually appears in meals of households across Tanzania.

 This spectacular donut type is a favorite food of Tanzanians in Tanga, Dar Es Salaam, and Pwani in the evening with beans or tea.
 Wheat flour, milk, sugar, and eggs are elements that make up this delicacy.
 You will love the crunchiness of Mandazi with rectangular and triangular shapes.